adtrace/adtrace_sdk_flutter/README.md

 ### <a id="qs-basic-setup"></a>Basic setup

-Make sure to initialise AdTrace SDK as soon as possible in your Flutter app (upon loading first widget in your app).
-You can initialise AdTrace SDK like described below:
+Make sure to initialize AdTrace SDK as soon as possible in your Flutter app (upon loading first widget in your app).
+You can initialize AdTrace SDK like described below:

 ```dart
 AdTraceConfig config = new AdTraceConfig('{YourAppToken}', AdTraceEnvironment.sandbox);